twitter-archive/torch-autograd/README.md

 - [ ] Gradients of gradients (Hessian)
 - [ ] Helpers for building weights
-- [ ] Debugging facilities (profile speed & gradient magnitude of each computation.
+- [x] Debugging facilities (basic debugging in place, nothing amazing) (profile speed & gradient magnitude of each computation.
 Should just require nodeApply wrapper.)
 - [ ] Add support for sparse gradients
 - [ ] Implement auto-buffering so that native torch functions can re-use memory
-- [ ] Implement missing gradients for `torch.max`, `torch.min`, ... more generally,
+- [x] Implement missing gradients for `torch.max`, `torch.min`, ... more generally,
       allow operators on input data if no gradients will be computed on them (if x:max() is called to be used in a subsequent function, but we don't need the gradients wrt x, we should still be able to call it)